Wiener-Hopf factorization and non-Hermitian topology for Amoeba formulation in one-dimensional multiband systems: Numerical verification

+As shown in Fig.~\ref{fig: WHF partial Ronkin}(f) for the $\kappa=0$ phase, the partial indices vanish within the interval $0 \le \mu \le \mu_1$.
+This includes the vicinity of the origin, thereby validating the conventional optimization of the total Ronkin function.
+However, for the $\kappa=1$ phase [Fig.~\ref{fig: WHF partial Ronkin}(d, e)], the behavior is distinct.
 Strikingly, we find that the partial indices $\kappa_{1,2}^{(\mu)}$ vanish simultaneously within the finite interval $\mu_{1} \le \mu \le \mu_{2}$; thus, $\mathcal K^*[\tau_+^\mathrm{symp}]=(0,0)$.
 The emergence of this interval provides direct numerical evidence that the WHF framework is fully consistent with the non-Bloch band theory for class~AII$^\dagger$ systems: it coincides precisely with the optimization window $[\mu_{1},\mu_{2}]$ dictated by the GBZ condition \cite{KKawabata_PRB_2020_NonBlochBand}.
 From the perspective of the formulation based on the WHF, the condition $\mathcal{K}^*[\tau_+^\mathrm{symp}]=(0,0)$ precisely marks the regime in which the generalized Szeg\"o limit theorem [Eq.~(\ref{eq: generalized Szego for class AIId with trivial residual partial indices})] holds exactly, without requiring any additional correction terms.

 Finally, as a comprehensive validation of our framework, we compute the OBC spectral DOS by evaluating the OBC potential through the WHF-based optimization [Eq.~(\ref{eq: WHF Ronkins})] across the entire complex energy plane.
 The resulting distribution is shown in Fig.~\ref{fig: DOS kappa=1}, where each point represents an energy cell of size $\Delta\mathrm{Re}\,E \times \Delta\mathrm{Im}\,E \simeq 4 \times 10^{-4}$, used for discretizing the Hessian in Eq.~(\ref{eq: DOS and Potential}).
 The WHF-based decomposition accurately reproduces the OBC spectrum, in full agreement with Fig.~\ref{fig: l_config_z2} and consistent with the results obtained from the symmetry-decomposed Ronkin functions.
 This excellent correspondence confirms both the validity and the practical applicability of our method across the $\kappa = 0$ and $\kappa = 1$ regimes.